Why They Stay Unreached

 A Note About This Article

-This post originally appeared at e3partners.org to add color to the plight of unreached people groups and explain why it remains such a critical issue in today’s society.
+This post originally appeared at e3partners.org in 2016 to add color to the plight of unreached people groups and explain why it remains such a critical issue in today’s society.

 So, what are they?